-- Chipping and crushing at Bredasdorp landfill; - Materials recovery facility at Bredasdorp landfill; Two-bag system for recycling. - Post-collection composting facility; and - Skips for refuse removal at Kleinbegin, Zwelitsha and Selfbou areas.
-EPWP projects are responsible for cleansing and job creation.
+- Chipping and crushing at Bredasdorp landfill; - Materials recovery facility at Bredasdorp landfill; Two bag system for recycling. - Refuse removal system at Spanjaardskloof; - Post-collection composting facility; and - Skips for refuse removal at Kleinbegin, Zwelitsha and Selfbou areas.
+EPWP projects are responsible for cleansing and also job creation.

 In addition, the situation with regard to informal waste reclaimers accessing the waste sites is not ideal and a policy for the management of these informal reclaimers must be established and rolled out to all facilities with urgency.

-Similarly, an action plan with regard to the management of waste tyres must be compiled in accordance with the Waste Tyre Regulations of 2008.
+Similarly, an action plan with regard to the management of waste tyres must be compiled in accordance with the Waste tyre Regulations of 2008.
 This plan must be rolled out throughout the Cape Agulhas Municipality upon acceptance of this IWMP.